 Buddy companies often use affiliate links or referrals to earn commissions from each other’s sales.
 They also offer discounts or promo codes to their partners.
 To get started, you can join digital marketing platforms, such as Buddy Marketing, LoyalBe, Powerlinx.

-In our fast-paced world, people prefer auditory and visual experience over reading texts.
+In our fast-paced world, people prefer auditory and visual experiences over reading texts.
 So, promoting your startup via an explainer or company introduction video is a smart choice.
 Explainer videos tell your company’s story in a more engaging and concise way.

 Hiring a special company to shoot a promo video can be expensive.
 A much more affordable and faster option is to use ready-made, customizable promo video templates.